-August (by first day of fall semester)
+August

-- -- Submit "Take-Home" portion of Area Preliminary Examination - -- Re-take "In-Class" portion of Area Preliminary Examination (if necessary) - -- Formation of Thesis Committee and Submission of Ph.D. plan of study (see Section 6c for details)
+- -- Formation of Ph.D. plan of study committee and submission of Ph.D. plan of study (see Section 6c for details) by the first day of the fall semester. - -- Submit "Take-Home" portion of Area Preliminary Examination by the second day of the fall semester. - -- Re-take "In-Class" portion of Area Preliminary Examination (if necessary)